 Call our law office to schedule a free case evaluation with an experienced West Palm Beach personal injury attorney.

-Common Causes of Multi-Vehicle Car Crashes in West Palm Beach
+Common Causes of Multi-Vehicle Car Crashes in West Palm Beach, Florida

 Car crashes are common at intersections.
 A driver may rear-end another vehicle and generate a chain-reaction collision.
 Likewise, a driver’s failure to yield the right of way could result in multiple vehicles colliding.